Jitesh117/jitesh117.github.io/content/vim_stuff/buffers-windows-and-tabs-in-vim.md

 ### What are Tabs

 Tabs in Vim are different from tabs in most other applications.
-A vim tab is more like a layout or a workspace.
+A Vim tab is more like a layout or a workspace.
 Each tab can contain one or more windows, and each window can display a different buffer.

 ### Key characteristics of Tabs

-1. **Workspace representation**: Tabs represent workspaces or layouts. not individiaul files.
+1. **Workspace representation**: Tabs represent workspaces or layouts, not individual files.
 2. **Visibility**: Tabs are always visible when you have more than one.
 3. **Window containers**: Each tab can contain multiple windows with different layouts.
-4. **Buffer independence**: The same buffer can be displayed in multiple tbas simultaneously.
+4. **Buffer independence**: The same buffer can be displayed in multiple tabs simultaneously.
 5. **Task organization**: Tabs are typically used to organize different tasks or projects.

 ### Working with Tabs